Trip planner integration

 • State by state blog: each post has a plan with Furkot button near the bottom allowing readers to add described place to their itineraries,

-• nooreq, scuba diving web app: plan with Furkot button (the one with the signature Furkot car icon) displays Furkot trip planner widget styled to match nooreq color scheme,
+• nooreq, scuba diving web app: plan with Furkot button (the one with the signature Furkot car icon) displays the Furkot trip planner widget styled to match nooreq color scheme,

 • Discover Upstate New York, a website featuring exciting activities and great places to dine and stay from the shores of the Great Lakes to the Adirondack Mountains in upstate New York,